digitalpara/NODEVFEE-PHOENIXMINER-3.0.a--DevFee-Removed-NoFee/README.md

 Note that this is not an official release yet.
 The changes from 3.0c are:

+Note that this is not an official release yet.
+The changes from 3.0b are:
+Fixed problems with -gsi option causing lower average and reported hashrate Fixed remaining problems with -minrigspeed during or immediately after auto-tuning Fixed showing too high hashate of specific GPU(s) (it didn't affect the average and reported hashrate but still was quite annoying)
+Fixed some other small issues

+   For reference, these were the new features and changes in 3.0a and 3.0b:

 Added option -gsi to set the speed stats interval (5-30 seconds, default 5; 0 turns off the speed stats).
 The detailed stats are still shown every 45 seconds and aren't affected by the -gsi value

 Fixed crashing with Vega cards with AMD drivers 18.4.1 and newer